-Alabama Farmers Federation intern Cameron Humphrey spent four weeks this summer in the organization’s Montgomery home office focusing on agricultural policy after seeing the legislative process firsthand in Washington.
+Alabama Farmers Federation intern Cameron Humphrey started work in the organization’s Montgomery home office July 16 after spending four weeks seeing policy development firsthand in Washington, D.C.

-The Auburn University (AU) senior worked in the office of U.S. Rep. Mike Rogers, R-Ala., through a four-week internship funded by the Alabama Farmers Agriculture Foundation.
+The Auburn University (AU) senior worked in the office of U.S. Rep. Mike Rogers, R-Alabama, through an internship funded by the Alabama Farmers Agriculture Foundation.
 The Birmingham native was in the capital when the U.S. House passed its version of the farm bill in June.

 “Working in D.C. reinvigorated my love for public administration and Congress,” said Humphrey, 21.
-“I have a growing interest in the ins and outs of agricultural policy and further increased that knowledge in Montgomery this summer.”
+“I learned how important bipartisanship is when it comes to passing legislation such as the farm bill.
+I have a growing interest in the ins and outs of agricultural policy and am excited to learn more in Montgomery this summer.”

-“Cam is an exceptional student,” said Walker, the Federation’s National Legislative Programs director.
-“His work in D.C. laid a great foundation in ag policy.
-We built on that as Cam assisted in following federal policy impacting our farmers.”
+“Cam is an exceptional student, and his work in Washington laid a great foundation in agricultural policy,” said Walker, the Federation’s National Legislative Programs director.
+“We’ll continue to build on that as Cam assists in following federal policy that impacts our farmers.”